-Barney’s indoor playground is also accessible through the gift shop and from the plaza area next to the entrance for the Barney show.
+Barney’s indoor playground is also accessible through the gift shop and from the plaza area next to the entrance to the Barney show.
 Strollers are not permitted in the playground.
-This playground is designed for the toddler/preschool child with many hands-on experiences, including water- and sand-play.
+This playground is designed for the toddler/preschool child with many hands-on experiences, including water- and sand play.
 Kids can pretend they are riding on BJ’s express train.
 There is a tree house where climbing skills come into play, along with a slide.
 There is also a play set for those 36 inches and smaller.
-Step on the colored stones in the floor and you will hear different sounds.
+Step on the colored stones on the floor, and you will hear different sounds.
 There are several benches for parents to sit and cool off while their kids play in each area.

 The restrooms near the Barney show are designed for young people; they have shorter toilets and sinks.
 Keep this in mind if you are a tall adult.

 Another popular KidZone attraction is Curious George Goes to Town.
 This playground is designed for children and has water features that will help them cool off and use up some of that excess energy only kids have.
 You can park your stroller along the outside of the playground.
 As you enter the playground, follow the yellow monkey footprints and read the story.

 Curious George Goes To Town at Universal Studios Florida.